hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 )
 ```

-The enpoint URL will be given to you when your key ID and access key are assigned.

 ## Writing Data to S3

 With adequate permissions, you may be able to do more destructive activities to objects in a bucket (overwriting, removing, etc).